 Make Sushi Rice:

 - Add the rice to a mesh sieve and rinse until the water runs clear.Stovetop directions follow.
 Alternatively, use a rice cooker or Instant Pot to cook the rice, following the package or appliance directions for sushi rice.Note: If using short-grain rice instead of medium-grain, follow the package directions.
-Stovetop Directions:Add all sushi and water to a small saucepan.
+Stovetop Directions:Add rice, water and salt to a small saucepan.
 Bring to a boil over medium-high heat.
 Cover pot and lower heat to low.
 Cook rice for 20 minutes, and then remove from heat.
 Leave covered for an additional 10 minutes.After cooking:Keep the rice covered until you're ready to use.
 Stir in the rice vinegar just before serving.

 Prepare the Fish: